 To be blunt: public nudity is illegal in Ireland.
 At the same time, Ireland's first official nude beach is set to open in April 2018 and several other secluded beaches have long been known as unofficial nudist retreats.

 In certain areas, going for a naked swim is even a part of local tradition.
 However, if you strip off in the wrong area, you might find yourself with a lot of explaining to do.
 Even topless tanning, the norm on most continental European beaches, is severely frowned upon.

 Irish Laws say "Stay Covered"

-At a first glance, there seems to be no law against skinny-dipping or getting a tan without pale bits.
-But two Irish laws may apply if you drop your textiles, and somebody decides to take offense:
+At first glance, there seems to be no law against skinny-dipping or getting a tan without pale bits.
+But two Irish laws may apply if you drop your textiles and somebody decides to take offense:

 - The Criminal Law Act of 2017 replaces an earlier public order from 1935, and criminalizes nudity only if the nudist intends to offend.

 The criminal law which recognizes that exposure is only forbidden if it aims to offend.
 That means that consenting nudity might be legal - or at least that the law is open to interpretation.

 What it boils down to is this: nudity in public is off limits.
 If someone feels fear, distress or alarm and reports you to the police, then you could face legal action.